kcjengr/qtpyvcp/docs/source/tutorials/first_vcp.rst

 After installing and testing QtPyVCP clone the `vcp-template` then make a copy.

-To copy the example template in a terminal
+To copy the example template in a terminal run `copy.sh` and use a new name that contains only letters, numbers and the underscore _.

 .. code-block:: bash